kristosh/Essentials-of-Machine-Learning/mathintro.md

 ## Intro to Linear Algebra

-Vectors could be regarded as we saw so far, as placeholders from the `computer science` perspective, but at the same time, they can be perceived as objects in the cartesian space and could be manipulated by Linear Algebra tools as we have already encounter from high-school mathematics courses.
-They have length adn direction adn they live in a multi-dimensional space.
-They are called also `geometric vectors`.
+Vectors could be regarded as placeholders from the `computer science` perspective, but at the same time, they can be perceived as objects in the geometric space (or Cartesian space).
+Therefore, they could be manipulated by Linear Algebra or geometric tools (that you might have already encounter from high-school mathematics courses).
+Vectors have length, direction and they live in a multi-dimensional space.
+We can also call them `geometric vectors`.

 ### Geometric Vectors